wovo/godafoss-c-/documentation/reference.md

 ~~~

 The templates make_gpio<>, make_gpi<>, make_gpo<> and
-make_gpoc<> create a pin with the requested interface
+make_gpoc<> create a pin with the requested functionality
 from their argument (if possible).
 The concepts can_gpio<>, can_gpi<>, can_gpo<> and can_gpoc<>
 indicate whether these conversions are possible.